 There are three different forms of Hodgkin lymphoma:

 The childhood form of Hodgkin lymphoma is less common in the United States and is especially rare in children younger than five years.
 Hodgkin lymphoma is most commonly diagnosed in the young adult form and older adult form.
-In children younger than 5 years, Hodgkin lymphoma is more common in boys than in girls.
+In children younger than five years, Hodgkin lymphoma is more common in boys than in girls.
 Among adolescents, the rates of Hodgkin lymphoma are roughly equal among boys and girls.

 Looking for More of an Overview?